LGBTQ+ Health Care Needs: What Are They?

 “There are still some challenges with HIV,” he adds.
 “There is increased risk of cardiovascular disease, and more premature aging with HIV, but besides that, it’s come a long way.”

-Dr. Kim recommends gay men be tested for STIs as frequently as necessary, and at least annually.
+Dr. Kim recommends those at highest risk to be tested for STIs as often as needed, and at least once a year.

-Condoms are still recommended to prevent infections spread through body fluids, including HIV, gonorrhea and chlamydia.
-However, condoms may be less effective in preventing diseases that can spread through skin contact, such as herpes and genital warts.
+Condoms are recommended to prevent infections spread through body fluids, including HIV, gonorrhea and chlamydia.
+However, they may not be as effective in preventing diseases like herpes and genital warts that spread through skin contact.

-Screening options may include an anal pap test.
-An anoscopy, which is another test, examines the lining of the anus for signs of pre-cancer or cancer.
+Screening may involve an anal pap test.
+An anoscopy may also be performed.
+This test examines the lining of the anus for signs of pre-cancer or cancer.

 Finding LGBTQ-friendly care